U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Methodology

-The proposed context detach and restore operation grants the network with equivalent flexibility as Equation \ref{eq:contextway}, but also provides the network with a "shortcut" to narrow $r$'s distribution.
-Figure~\ref{fig:detach_archi} shows the corresponding architecture of context detach and restore with residual connections.
-For motion embedding $e_l^t$, only one such module is used with context $e_{u,l-1}^t$.
-For latent $f_l^t$, a two-stage spatial-and-temporal context detach and restore module is employed to exploit the inter context $\check{f}_l^t$ and intra context $\bar{f}_l^t$.
+where $\phi_{enc}$ and $\phi_{dec}$ are two neural networks.
+The proposed context detach and restore operation grants the network with equivalent flexibility as conditional coding \cite{li2021deep}, but also provides the network with a ``shortcut" to narrow $r$'s distribution.
+For motion $e_l^t$, context $f_c$ is $e_{u,l-1}^t$.
+For latent $f_l^t$, context $f_c$ is inter and intra context $\check{f}_l^t$ and $\bar{f}_l^t$.